LADSoft/OrangeC/doc/adl.md

 * State Variables            specifies variables that can be used for example to choose between different CPU modes
 * Coding States              specifies parts of a coding sequence that depend on the assembler state
 * Register definitions       specifies registers in terms of ordinals and the address modes that can use them.
-* Double Registers           specifies which registers will be used as register pairs when selecting an integer size equal to twice the register width
 * Addressing Modes           specifies the relationship between addressing modes and coding sequences
 * Opcodes                    specifies the relationship between opcodes and their allowed operands, and expands upon the coding sequences